Home > Management > Management and leadership > Conflict management: it's all about relationships!

 Conflict management, good practice no. 1: take into account the different personalities that make up a team

-The example of Stéphanie, HR director
+The example of Stéphanie, HR Director

 Conflict management, good practice no. 2: agree to express your emotions

-Understand the role of emotions in conflicts
+Understanding the role of emotions in conflict

 For example:

-Indeed, shouting, insults or personal attacks are unlikely to lead to a productive conversation and can even worsen the conflict.
-Who has never said: “You handled this file badly!” » ?
-Instead, try to express your emotions calmly and clearly, using “I” in your sentences.
-The idea is to describe what you feel and what you want to achieve.
+Shouting, insults and personal attacks are unlikely to lead to a productive conversation and can even aggravate the conflict.
+Who hasn't said, "You've handled this badly"?
+Instead, try to express your emotions calmly and clearly, using "I" in your sentences.
+The idea is to describe how you feel and what you want to achieve.

 For example:

-Instead of saying, “You always interrupt me.
-It's so boring. » You might say, “I feel frustrated when I am interrupted during meetings.
-It makes me feel like my ideas aren’t being heard.
-Can we work together to find a way to improve communication and take each other's ideas into account? »
+Instead of saying, "You're always interrupting me.
+It's so annoying."
+You could say, "I get frustrated when I'm interrupted during meetings. it makes me feel like my ideas aren't being heard.
+Can we work together to find a way to improve communication and take everyone's ideas into account?"

 Our expert